idesemi-weekly/EMGVRMINIGAMES/README.md

 4. Run the server executable on your computer, **MAKE SURE THE GAME IS FOCUSED ON OR THE INPUT WON'T WORK**.

-5. Run the game on the VR headsets (either through the APKs that were sideloaded on the headsets or with the EXEs each on a different computer **NOT RECOMMENDED**).
+5. Run the game on the VR headsets through the APKs that were sideloaded on the headsets.
+(EXE builds will be available for v1.0, but are **NOT RECOMMENDED**).

 6. Enjoy !